 We spoke to writer Rémi Guerin and artist Guillaume Lapeyre about the story they are weaving in City Hall (our review here) as well as steampunk in France.

-City Hall is a marvellous and imaginative combination of history, fiction and steampunk.
+City Hall is a marvelous and imaginative combination of history, fiction and steampunk.
 What inspired you to start this story together?

 Rémi: As surprising as it may seem, but it’s an English building, set in the very heart of London, that forms the base of this story: the actual London City Hall.
 I confess that I am fascinated by the incredible architecture that borders the River Thames and it was after seeing a report that the idea took root and sometime later the story itself.